 Camp Kawartha has been providing meaningful outdoor experiences for children, youth and adults for more than 88 years.
 Founded on the shores of Clear Lake by the Rotary Club of Peterborough in 1921, the camp has grown into a year-round learning centre dedicated to promoting stewardship, nature and environmental awareness, recreational opportunities and leadership to the surrounding community and beyond.

-The Kawartha Outdoor Education Centre operates from September until the end of June, providing dynamic and innovative programs grounded in the Ontario Curriculum for students from grade 1 to 12.
+Our Environmental and Outdoor Education Centres operate from September until the end of June, providing dynamic and innovative programs grounded in the Ontario Curriculum for students from grade 1 to 12.
 Please feel free to select any program, which we can modify to suit older or younger students.

 Our staff strive to deliver nothing short of a magical experience for students in the natural environment.
 We believe we can do this by offering:

 We incorporate a wide variety of exciting teaching techniques including drama, storytelling, music, hands-on games and activities.
 Our programs are educational, engaging and fun!
 Students will learn everything from Environmental Leadership to Environmental Science.
 We are also able to tailor-design a program to fit a unit of classroom study or to modify existing programs to emphasize an area of learning that you want to focus on.
 Please refer to the teachers’ testimonials page for comments from teachers who have attended our Centre.